Draft London Environment Strategy

 Implementing new, tighter air quality targets, meeting World Health Organisation (WHO) health-based guidelines by 2030 to transition to a zero emission London.

-To download documents that support this consultation, please follow the links below:
+To download the consultation document, please follow the link below:

 CIBSE broadly welcomes and agrees with the targets and proposals of the draft London Environment Strategy, subject to the caveats and comments detailed in the responses to the individual chapters.